-Each unit, taken from the Rising Stars curriculum, is aimed to support learning in a range of topics and subjects.
-Where possible, Computing units will link to the current Inspire unit, however this is not always possible.
+Each unit, taken from the Kapow Primary curriculum, is aimed to support learning in a range of topics and subjects.
+Where possible, Computing units will link to the current topic and/or our school STEM projects.
+We are currently focusing on making our computing topic have specific links to maths to merge our STEM into more of our whole school curriculum.
 Children will use a range of software within the units spread over each year.
 Each unit has a key focus and a set of skills to develop.
 There is clear progression throughout each year, as well as within the key stage.

-Alongside Rising Stars units, from September 2019 children will develop their typing skills through approved websites and games.
+Alongside Kapow Primary units, children are given opportunities develop their typing skills through approved websites and games, eg typing.com.
 There will also be a focus on basic computer skills, from how to use the laptops to general word processing skills.

 We recognise that all classes have children with a wide range of Computing abilities.
 We provide suitable learning opportunities for all children by matching the challenge of the task to the ability and experience of the child, through the Bronze, Silver, Gold system.
 The opportunity to stretch those children deemed as "gifted and talented" in Computing comes through the appointment of Digital Leaders, who are able to have extra training and experiences.
-Furthermore, iPupils are identified and offered suitable opportunities to extend and challenge their skillset.